Oceanology-

 Paleo-

-Each subject marks a different period in a vast timeline that is hard to comprehend.
-Scientist believe that modern Homo sapiens appeared around 190,000 B.C.E., hence most archaeology deals with recent events along an infinite line.
-But what about going back 200 million years ago to the Jurassic, or 4.5 billion years ago, when some meteorites were created in the cold vacuum of space?
-Dinosaur fossils and meteorites are charged objects and are reminders of what geologists call "deep time".
-They also point to cataclysmic events that shaped our existence.
+Each subject represents a moment on an incomprehensibly vast timeline.
+Scientists estimate that modern Homo sapiens emerged around 190,000 B.C.E., meaning most archaeological work focuses on relatively recent events along an infinite continuum.
+But what about 200 million years ago, during the Jurassic period, or 4.5 billion years ago, when some meteorites formed in the cold vacuum of space?

 Taupo-

-I witnessed first hand the volatile nature of the Taupō Volcanic Zone when Mt.
-Ruapehu erupted, resulting in the evaporation of the large lake in its summit crater.
-The variety of volcanoes across this landscape hint at the great pressure being exerted by the collision of the Australian and Pacific plates.
-Many weeks were spent traveling around in an old Mitsubishi station wagon, through sulphur soaked towns where the boiling mud percolates under your feet.
-And at the end of each week the same thought kept coming up, how do you live on a ticking time bomb?
+I experienced the volatile nature of the Taupō Volcanic Zone firsthand when Mt.
+Ruapehu erupted, causing the evaporation of the large lake in its summit crater.
+The diverse range of volcanoes across the landscape reflects the immense pressure created by the collision of the Australian and Pacific tectonic plates.